West Yorkshire Combined Authority - Thursday 19 June 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Simon Warburton, Executive Director (West Yorkshire Combined Authority) - 0:52:48

 Thank you, Mayor.
-So as you rightly point out, the Local Transport Plan is a statutory
+So as you rightly point out, the Local Transport Plan is a statutoryplan in nature and the combined authority as the integrated transport

 authority for West Yorkshire does have a statutory duty to keep that plan under